 The Rape Survivors' Justice Campaign advocates for the planned and funded rollout of sexual offences courts.
-These courts are the key to restore faith in the criminal justice system as well as increasing conviction rates for rape and decreasing the secondary victimisation of rape survivors.
+These courts are the key to restoring faith in the criminal justice system as well as increasing conviction rates for rape and decreasing the secondary victimisation of rape survivors.

 Sexual Offences Courts are specialized courts that specifically deal with sexual offences and provide special services to survivors.
 These courts are sensitive to the survivor and help to: reduce the trauma, speed up cases, make better court judgements thanks to better skilled court personnel, increase reporting of rape and increase convictions.